 “Quantum” is one of those buzzwords that shows up in everything from science fiction to business branding.
 But quantum computing—or, more specifically, quantum information science and engineering—is a real, cutting-edge discipline focused on developing systems that will leave today’s fastest supercomputers in the dust.

-In fact, it’s a whole ecosystem of technology based on quantum mechanics, a field of physics centered on how subatomic particles move and interact, according to Paola Cappellaro PhD ’06, an associate professor in the Department of Nuclear Science and Engineering (NSE).
+In fact, it’s a whole ecosystem of technology based on quantum mechanics, a field of physics centered on how subatomic particles move and interact, according to Paola Cappellaro PhD ’06, the Korea Electric Power Company Professor in the Department of Nuclear Science and Engineering (NSE).
 Cappellaro is at the forefront of MIT’s quantum computing research as leader of the Quantum Engineering Group in the Research Laboratory of Electronics.

 “In my group, we work not only on quantum computing but also on associated technologies,” Cappellaro says.
 “The common thread is quantum information science, how to manipulate, encode, and exploit information using quantum devices.”